cultureandempire/cultureandempire.github.io/cande.md

 As for the NSA and its fellow alphabet agencies, and including without prejudice all businesses and criminals involved in spying on us, I'm going to use the term "Spider", which is what early Internet geeks called the computer programs that "crawled the world wide web".
 It wasn't a great joke then either.
 However, I rather like the notion of a massive thing with eight legs, eight eyes, sharp venomous teeth, and no brain to speak of, implacably stalking us as we struggle with our pathetic little lives.

 The Spider is no joke, however.
-It is a militarized force, armed and willing to shoot, that takes its orders from the Para-state, outside the control of any democratic framework.
+It reaches around the world, into every communications network and technology industry, into every country that has not raised a strong firewall against it.
+It has global reach and immense budgets.
+It employs armies of [private contractors](http://www.policymic.com/articles/48845/booz-allen-hamilton-70-of-the-u-s-intelligence-budget-goes-to-private-contractors), both civilian, and military -- mercenaries who operate outside national laws.
+And the Spider does one job: protect the Para-state from threats.
+It exists outside conventional political reality, disconnected from the democratic process, making up its own definitions of constitutionality and legality, as it goes along.

 ## The Dollar Yoltabyte